 Earth is made of different structural materials such as rocks, minerals, soil, and ice.
-Soils from various places have different structural composition.
+Soils from different places have different structural composition.

-- 1. Find two separate places to dig up a small cup of soil.
-Place the soil from each cup on a piece of white paper. - 2.
-Make observations and answer the following questions in your science notebook.
-Use words and diagrams. - What do you see in the soil? - How would you describe its color?Texture? - Which soil do you think is better for growing plants?
+- 1. Find two separate places to dig up a small cup's worth of soil and put each on a piece of white paper. - 2.
+Make observations in your science notebook.
+Use words and diagrams. - What do you see in the soil? - How would you describe its color? texture? - Which soil do you think is better for growing plants?
 Why?

-Try this experiment: Grow a seed in each soil.
+Experiment: Grow a seed in each soil.
 Use the same amount of light and water.
 Record the daily growth in your science notebook.
 Which soil was better for your plant to grow?